All-time Favorite Visual Novels

 The infinite trilogy of awesomeness by KID.
 These three visual novels at times feel like separate entities, but they can also be connected too, despite pretty minor.
 Most players would play Remember11 (or to a lesser extent, Never7) to expand their knowledge on the Ever17 universe; the trilogy is especially good in making the players to review back nostalgically the events of Ever 17.
 Though truthfully, even if the presence of universal relation is so subtle, one who isn’t even familiar with the KID franchise would be able to enjoy them to the full extent.
 KID is also known to mix in genres of mystery and sci-fi so fans in that particular genres would love these games.

-Or basically anything from Key, is bound to be a masterpiece tear-jerker.
-Key likes to use the formula of slice-of-life + high school + drama = masterpiece.
-And even after all these years, there’s not once their pattern feels repetitive and they still feels like they are the top of their game.
+Ah, Key-the master of nakige.
+Key likes to use the formulaic slice-of-life + high school + drama = masterpiece.
+And even after all these years, there’s not once this pattern feels repetitive and Key is still arguably at the top of their game.
 Key had also made certain awesome heroines in the past, Kyou (Clannad), Mai (Kanon), Rin (Little Busters) and so on.
 Aforementioned, anything made from Key is bound to give you a laugh and a cry.
 It’s romance and life hardships, portrayed in extreme simplicity

 and with a teensy weensy bit of magic is what spiced up Key’s top notch visual novels.